biopragmatics/biomappings/README.md

 that are not available from primary sources.

-Human-curated mappings are in `src/biomappings/resources/mappings.tsv`, and automatically predicated mappings are in `src/biomappings/resources/predictions.tsv`
+Human-curated mappings are in `src/biomappings/resources/mappings.tsv`, and automatically predicted mappings are in `src/biomappings/resources/predictions.tsv`

 Equivalences and related mappings that are available from the OBO Foundry and other primary sources can be accessed through [Inspector Javert's Xref Database](https://zenodo.org/record/3757266)